dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 # 0101.
 Structure Determines Properties

-An emerging field of study called “Big History” is nothing if not ambitious.
-It could also be called “The History of Everything” and covers the period from when the universe was formed in a “Big Bang” 13 billion years ago until the present.
+An emerging field of study called「Big History」is nothing if not ambitious.
+It could also be called「The History of Everything」and covers the period from when the universe was formed in a「Big Bang」13 billion years ago until the present.
 During the first few seconds of time, protons and electrons combined to give hydrogen and helium atoms.
 Then, some 4.7 billion years ago, local gravitational forces caused the region of the universe around a particular star to assume that unique feature we call our solar system.
 Earth was located at the proper distance from the sun to allow the spontaneous formation of molecules, assemblies of molecules, replication of molecular assemblies, and so on.
 The earliest living things appeared about 4 billion years ago, the earliest ape-like animals 10 million years ago, and modern humans less than 100,000 years ago.

+1-2-3『对上了一些数据，生命有 40 亿年历史，现代人类 10 万年历史。之前没概念的数据有：宇宙大爆炸 130 亿年前，猿类 1000 万年历史。演化的关键时间节点，做一张信息数据卡片。』——已完成

 A Neanderthal looking at the lights in the night sky, for example, is not science.
-But it can lead to science—an organized body of knowledge based on theory and experiment.
+But it can lead to science — an organized body of knowledge based on theory and experiment.
 Astronomy is regarded as the oldest science but was limited to studying the night sky until the telescope was invented in 1608 and pointed skyward by Galileo a year later.
-Chemists, however, like to call their own discipline “The Central Science” because of its relationship to physics on one side and biology on the other.
+Chemists, however, like to call their own discipline「The Central Science」because of its relationship to physics on one side and biology on the other.
 In the same way, among the various subdisciplines of chemistry, organic chemistry can be said to be central.
-It adapts the physical principles that underlie the content of general chemistry courses to the relationships between structure and properties of compounds based on carbon—the most versatile of all the elements.
+It adapts the physical principles that underlie the content of general chemistry courses to the relationships between structure and properties of compounds based on carbon — the most versatile of all the elements.

+1『这里有关物理、化学、生物的关系，以及有机化学在化学中的地位，阐述的真清晰，做一张任意卡片。』——已完成

 This chapter begins your training toward understanding the relationship between structure and properties by reviewing the fundamentals of the Lewis approach to molecular structure and bonding and describes the various graphical ways molecular structures are presented.
-Principles of acid–base chemistry—emphasized in a quantitative way in introductory chemistry courses—are revisited qualitatively as a tool for introducing the effect of structure on properties.
+Principles of acid–base chemistry — emphasized in a quantitative way in introductory chemistry courses — are revisited qualitatively as a tool for introducing the effect of structure on properties.
 This structure/property relationship is what makes organic chemistry important.
 The same atom (carbon) is common to many structural types, countless compounds with different properties, and much variation in the degree to which a particular property is expressed.
 What is equally remarkable is the degree to which a relatively small group of principles suffice to connect the structure of a substance to its properties.

+1-2『化学中一个核心理念：结构决定性质。做一张主题卡片，后续不断补充信息。（2021-01-19）』——已完成

 ## 1.1 Atoms, Electrons, and Orbitals

 Before discussing structure and bonding in molecules, let’s first review some fundamentals of atomic structure.
-Each element is characterized by a unique atomic number Z,* which is equal to the number of protons in its nucleus.
+Each element is characterized by a unique atomic number Z,`*` which is equal to the number of protons in its nucleus.
 A neutral atom has equal numbers of protons, which are positively charged, and electrons, which are negatively charged.

+1『原子的序号跟中子数挂钩。（2021-01-19）』

 Electrons were believed to be particles from the time of their discovery in 1897 until 1924, when the French physicist Louis de Broglie suggested that they have wavelike properties as well.
 Two years later Erwin Schrödinger took the next step and calculated the energy of an electron in a hydrogen atom by using equations that treated the electron as if it were a wave.
 Instead of a single energy, Schrödinger obtained a series of energies, each of which corresponded to a different mathematical description of the electron wave.
 These mathematical descriptions are called wave functions and are symbolized by the Greek letter ψ (psi).